yuhaolee97/lower-the-bar/README.md

 This system also can be used in collaboration with volunteer lawyers.
 Applicants will use LowerTheBar before visiting the legal clinic.
 After the consultation, the volunteer lawyers will then be given access to a) edit the specific area of the law the claims fall under and b) add details about the client in the transcript.

 LowerTheBar is a novel and unique solution that leverages on speech recognition, deep learning and an AR experience to provide applicants with the most seamless, accurate and immersive experience in finding an appropriate lawyer.

+# Frontend

+Simply run a npm install, then do a npm start

+# Backend

+# lit-flask

+This is the Flask code for deploying the deep learning model as a prediction API for the SMU-LIT Hackathon 2021.

+Setup your virtual environment using requirements.txt.
+The relevant code for the app is in app.py.

+# lit-deep-learning

+This is the deep learning code for the SMU-LIT Hackathon 2021.

+We train a deep learning model using lit_deep_learning_final_training.ipynb, which outputs saved_model and tokenizer.pickle